-As we near the end of a five week nakation in Europe, I find myself asking the same question I do every year about this time as we prepare to return to our everyday lives in the eastern United States.
+As we were nearing the end of a five week nakation in Europe, I found myself asking the same question I do every year about this time as we prepare to return to our everyday lives in the eastern United States.
 Really?
-Aren’t there places we can replicate this at home?
+Aren’t there places we can replicate the European naturist experience at home?
 I keep reading that more Americans than ever are open to the idea of social nudity.
 But unless you get on The Big Nude Boat or travel abroad, where do you find this on American soil.

 A final illustration to drive home my point.
 Some friends of ours – a group of five young women – recently visited a naturist resort in France.
-While there, they had lunch at the restaurant, used the pools, hung out on the beach with numerous naturist families, and even made the 30 minute naturist trek to the neighboring beach to find yet even more naturists enjoying the day in the sun and the sea – many of whom were in their own age bracket.
-The cost was $8 per person for the day!
-I’ve tried to imagine how that might have played out had they tried to replicate that experience in the US of A. What it might have cost, and whether they would have wanted to return once they had been.
+While there, they had lunch at the restaurant, used the pools, hung out on the beach with numerous naturist families, and even made the 30 minute naturist trek to the neighboring beach to find yet even more naked people enjoying the day in the sun and the sea – many of whom were in their own age demographic.
+The cost was about $8 per person for the day!
+I’ve tried to imagine how that might have played out had they tried to replicate that experience here in the States.
+What it might have cost, and whether they would have wanted to return once they had been.

-Maybe the YNA, the FYN, and their millennial friends will usher in a new era that reaches beyond the walls of the nudist colony.
-I can only hope.
+Perhaps Just Naked, FYN, or other “enlightened 20/30-somethings will usher in a new era that reaches beyond the walls of the nudist colony.
+It seems our naked future depends on it!